 The miners had a brief break away from the front for the first ten days of April 1918 when they refreshed their infantry and musketry skills because it was expected that they would soon have to abandon their their picks and shovels and act as a defensive force.
 Then on 10 April they were ordered into the front line near the village of La Couronne and it was in the fierce fighting of the next three days that Robert Metcalf probably received the wounds that were to lead to his death.

-It’s not clear precisely where and when Robert was hit but what is known is that on the afternoon of the 12th his battalion, made up of 19 0fficers and 510 men, was under heavy machine gun fire and shelling as it sought to hold the line next to a battalion of the Grenadier Guards.
+It’s not clear precisely where and when Robert was hit but what is known is that on the afternoon of the 12th his battalion, made up of 19 officers and 510 men, was under heavy machine gun fire and shelling as it sought to hold the line next to a battalion of the Grenadier Guards.

 They spent the night dug in and on the morning of the 13th, again under heavy machine gun fire, they successfully beat off four attacks.
-The Germans however, under the cover of heavy mortar fire, were able to work their forwards in a trench they had built the previous day and force the miners back.
+The Germans however, under the cover of heavy mortar fire, were able to work their way forwards in a trench they had built the previous day and force the miners back.
 In the afternoon they again came under heavy machine gun fire and the Germans were able to break their line.
 At one point part of the battalion was partially surrounded but later they rallied and were able to fall back to a position near a farm.
-More pressure forced them back again to a line being held by an Australian division and finally on 14 April they were withdrawn.
+More pressure forced them back again to a line held by an Australian division.
+Finally on 14 April they were withdrawn.